canonical/certification-docs/Self-Test_Guide.rst

 network tests, which can fail because of busy LANs, flaky switches, bad cables, and so on.
 When this happens, you must re-run the relevant test(s).
-Broadly speaking, there are two ways to re-run tests: via a limited test script and by manually selecting a subset of tests.
-You may also need to install updated test scripts in some cases.
+Broadly speaking, there are two ways to re-run tests: via a limited test script and by install updated test scripts.

 Running a Limited Test Script
 -----------------------------